Skip to main content

 Client-specific order

-Client-specific order, often just called an 'order', is when a regulated health professional authorizes/instructs a nurse to perform an activity for a specific client.
+A client-specific order, often just called an 'order', is when a regulated health professional authorizes/instructs a nurse to perform an activity for a specific client.
 A client-specific order can include non-restricted or restricted activities.
+For an order to be valid and safe, it must be documented, detailed, and signed.

 Nursing diagnosis

 Nursing diagnosis is a clinical judgment about a client's mental or physical condition.
-General practice nurses make nursing diagnoses that identify conditions, not diseases or disorders, as the cause of a client's signs or symptoms.
-A nursing diagnosis is used to determine if nursing interventions can improve or resolve the client's condition.
+Nurses diagnose conditions, not diseases or disorders, as the cause of a client's signs or symptoms.
+A nursing diagnosis helps determine if nursing interventions can improve or resolve the client's condition.
 Certified practice nurses are authorized to diagnose a limited number of diseases and disorders.

 Prescribe

 Prescribe is to issue a prescription (written or electronic) for a pharmacist to dispense a specified medication to a specific client.
 Prescriptions can also be issued for medical devices.
-BCCNM only authorized certified practice nurses and nurse practitioners to prescribe.
-Read more about certified practice nurse prescribing.
+BCCNM only authorizes certified practice nurses and nurse practitioners to prescribe.

 Regulated health professional